0

 • Tremor

-This particular study look at why people had been prescribed these drugs: Survey respondents said the initial reasons they were prescribed benzodiazepines were: situational anxiety (44%), insomnia (40%), panic attacks (40%), depression (33%), and generalized anxiety disorder (24%).
-They then went on to detail the new issues that had arisen from taking the drugs: low energy, difficulty focusing, memory loss, anxiety and nervousness, sleep problems, light and sound sensitivity, digestive problems, muscle weakness, or body aches.
-Of the people reporting those symptoms, at least half of them said the problems lasted more than one year.
+This particular study looked at why people had been prescribed these drugs.
+Survey respondents reported the initial reasons they were prescribed benzodiazepines were: situational anxiety (44%), insomnia (40%), panic attacks (40%), depression (33%), and generalized anxiety disorder (24%).
+They then described the new issues that had arisen from taking the drugs: low energy, difficulty focusing, memory loss, anxiety and nervousness, sleep problems, light and sound sensitivity, digestive problems, muscle weakness, or body aches.
+Of the people reporting those experiences, at least half said the problems lasted more than one year.

-This might be why, of the 1207 people surveyed, 90% said that the new outcomes and neurological issues were worse than the primary issue that they had sought treatment for.
-Additionally, studies have found behavior modification (changes in diet, exercise, and supplements) as well as Cognitive Behavioral Therapy, are all effective strategies at treating anxiety, and do not have the same problematic and longterm side effects.
+This may help explain why, of the 1,207 people surveyed, 90% said the new outcomes and neurological issues were worse than the primary issue they had originally sought help for.
+Separately, research has found that behavior modification — including changes in diet and exercise — as well as Cognitive Behavioral Therapy, may be helpful for general wellbeing and do not carry the same long-term side-effect concerns.

 Link: https://www.webmd.com/anxiety-panic/news/20230630/anxiety-medicines-may-cause-neurological-problems